danielyang2000/ComicBookCoverGen/README.md

 # Welcome to our Digital Image Processing Project.
 The code presented here is for scraping comic book cover images only.
+# To see our final project, visit http://comicgan.xyz/index.html

 Thanks to user GitHub miri64 for developing a GitHub Repo that serves as a python wrapper for comicvine.com, which enabled us to easily scrape data from comicvine.com